neoliang/const-data/README.md

 #converting excel to other files

-1.the command line is almost same as convert csv excpe the option -if is excel
+1.the command line is almost same as convert csv excpet the option -if is "excel"

 2.you must install xlrd using pip as following: